 Supplier audits are a critical process, and we need to be sure our high standards are met.
 To do this, we run thorough risk evaluations to identify where online and hybrid audits can be conducted.
 We reserve this approach for existing suppliers only, as it’s best suited for situations where we already have a trusted relationship and a good understanding of a supplier’s business.

 Two-day audit on-site

-Ahead of the scheduled audit, suppliers must complete a self-assessment form and are provided with a detailed agenda of what we want to run through.
-During the audit itself, which typically sees our team on-site for at least two days, we’ll meet key personnel from the Health and Safety Management, Human Resources, Quality Control, and Environmental teams, in addition to undertaking a tour of any manufacturing facilities.
+When auditing a new supplier or running an on-site visit as part of a hybrid audit with an existing supplier, our team typically spend at least two days on site.
+Suppliers receive a detailed agenda of what we want to run through as well as a request to complete a self-assessment form ahead of the scheduled audit.
+During the audit itself, we’ll meet key personnel from the Health and Safety, Management, Human Resources, Quality Control, and Environmental teams, in addition to undertaking a tour of any manufacturing facilities.

 She continues: “To verify compliance with our requirements regarding working hours, health examination, health and safety training, etc. we review documentation on randomly selected employees.
 We go through documentation such as environmental aspect list and targets, risk evaluation of occupational hazards, etc.”

 Following every audit, we produce a report of our findings and any actions we need to see taken to improve those areas highlighted as not meeting the standard.
 These need to be achieved within six months of the audit, which we assess though a follow-up audit.

 Through long-term collaboration and close interaction with our suppliers, distributors, and partners, we aim to boost transparency and encourage ethical business behavior throughout our entire value chain.
 This is a key element of our focus on responsible business conduct.
 At Axis, we actively engage in maintaining strong ethical standards – taking action to make sure business is conducted in a responsible, transparent, credible, and consistent way.